galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 >
 >    > ### :question: Questions
 >    >
 >    > 1.
-What is the read length for each samples?
+What is the read length for each sample?
 >    > 1.
 What does the base/read quality look like?
 >    > 1.
 Are there any adaptors present in these reads?
 Which one(s)?
 >    >